Yigal Guetta: Early life

-Guetta was born and raised in Kiryat Shmona, where his brother and sister-in-law were killed in the Kiryat Shmona massacre in 1974.
-He carried out his IDF national service in the Nahal.
+Guetta was born and raised in Kiryat Shmona.
+His brother and sister-in-law were killed in the Kiryat Shmona massacre in 1974 when he was 8 years old.
+He carried out his IDF national service in the Nahal Brigade.
 He was educated at Bais Hatalmud in Jerusalem, and gained a master's degree in business and public administration from Ono Academic College.

 Municipal politics

-In 2003, he was elected to Bnei Brak City Council on the Shas list, becoming responsible for its finance portfolio.
+In 2003 he was elected to Bnei Brak City Council on the Shas list, becoming responsible for its finance portfolio.
 In 2008, he was appointed CEO of the municipality of El'ad.
 In 2010, after alleging corruption on the part of the mayor, he was fired.
 He returned to work, however, after the State Comptroller Micha Lindenstrauss issued a temporary decree.
 Lindenstrauss ordered Guetta to leave his position six months later, once the decree expired.

 Knesset member

 Guetta was placed tenth on the Shas list for the 2015 Knesset elections, but failed to become a Knesset member when Shas won seven seats.
 In January 2016, he entered the Knesset after Deputy Minister of the Interior Meshulam Nahari resigned as an MK under the Norwegian Law.
 In September 2017, Guetta revealed on Army Radio that he had attended the same-sex marriage ceremony of his nephew two years earlier.
 Later that month, he resigned from the Knesset under pressure from rabbis.
 Guetta did receive support from several Shas MKs, as well as MKs from other parties including Yair Lapid and Merav Michaeli.
 His seat was taken by Danny Saida.